Features & Usage

 Options:

-: Upgrade to the latest release of a specific branch.
+--force: Force a full download.--tag <TAG>: Upgrade to a specific git tag.--branch <BRANCH>: Upgrade to the latest release of a specific branch.

 zoi version

-(alias: v
+(alias: v)

 Prints concise version and build information.